A Guide To Building In A Bush Fire Zone

 Lastly, Australian Steel Framing can earn builders points towards green certification programs.
 A quality Australian Steel Frame can create an airtight, well-insulated, energy-efficient non-combustible home.

 There you have it!
-Steel framing is the most logical choice for house framing when building in a bushfire-prone area.
+Steel framing is the most logical choice for house framing when building in a bush fire zone.
 Here is a summary of the key considerations when building a home in a bushfire-prone area in NSW:

 1. Bushfire Attack Level (BAL) Assessment: This assessment determines the level of risk your property faces from bushfires.
 The BAL rating will guide the type of construction materials and design features required for your home.

-2. Building Standards: Homes built in bushfire-prone areas need to meet certain construction standards to enhance their resilience to bushfires.
+2. Building Standards: When building in a bush fire zone, you must meet certain construction standards to enhance their resilience to bushfires.
 This may include using fire-resistant materials, installing ember guards, and designing for minimal fire spread.

 3. Clearance: The area around your home should have adequate clearance from vegetation to reduce the risk of fire spreading to the building.
 This may involve creating a defensible space and maintaining a clear zone.